mjackson/rack-accept/doc/usage.markdown

 Rack::Accept implements the Rack middleware interface and may be used with any Rack-based application.
-Simply insert the Rack::Accept module in your Rack middleware pipeline and access the [Request][req] object in the "rack-accept.request" environment key, as in the following example:
+Simply insert the Rack::Accept module in your Rack middleware pipeline and access the [Request][req] object in the "rack-accept.request" environment key, as in the following example.

     require 'rack/accept'